 - 1. This Convention, of which the Chinese, English, French, Russian and Spanish texts shall be equally authentic, shall be deposited in the archives of the United Nations. - 2.
 The Secretary-General of the United Nations shall transmit a certified copy of this Convention to the States contemplated in Article VIII.

-LEGISLATIVE HISTORY
+LEGISLATIVE HISTORY INTERNATIONAL ARBITRATION ACT 1994

-This Legislative History is provided for the convenience of users of the International Arbitration Act.
-It is not part of this Act.
+This Legislative History is a service provided by the Law Revision Commission on a best-efforts basis.
+It is not part of the Act.